P. K. Rosy: Early life

-Poulose Kunji Rosy was born as Rajamma on 10 February 1903 at Trivandrum (now Thiruvananthapuram), in the then kingdom of Travancore (now the Indian state of Kerala), to a Pulaya family of grass cutters.
+P. Kunji Rosy was born as Rajamma on 10 February 1903 at Trivandrum (now Thiruvananthapuram), in the then kingdom of Travancore (now the Indian state of Kerala), to a Pulaya family of grass cutters.
 Pulaya people were considered one of the lowest castes, and treated as slaves at that time, sold off with land and given harsh punishments for any transgressions.
 While some sources suggest that she was Christian, her family refutes this.
 Her mother’s name was Kunji, her sisters were Chellamma and Sarojini, and her brother was called Govindan – all traditional Hindu names.

 There is some debate about Rosy's father, her religion, and the origin of her various names.
 Her father's name has been cited as both Naanan and Poulouse.
 Rosy is often represented as a Dalit Christian woman named Rosamma.
 However, according to journalist Kunnukuzhi Mani, who spoke to Rosy's family, her real name was Rajamma, and her family was Hindu.
 He says it was J. C. Daniel who changed her name to Rosy for his film.
 According to Mani, her father converted to Christianity when working for the London Missionary Society (LMS) in order for his daughter to be able to study at the church school, but the rest of the family continued to live as Hindus.
 Kiran Ravindran, who made the documentary The Lost Child, said that when her father converted to Christianity, his name became Paulose, and it is possible that he changed his daughter's name to Rosamma.
-Mayalam actor Madhu says that Rosy's father had died when she was young and that it was her stepfather who was Christian, and worked as a cook for the priests, and named her Rosamma, leading to her name change for the film.
+Malayalam actor Madhu says that Rosy's father had died when she was young and that it was her stepfather who was Christian, and worked as a cook for the priests, and named her Rosamma, leading to her name change for the film.
 Madhu thinks that the whole family converted to Christianity, but for a short time only.

 Rosy's love for acting seems to have surpassed concerns she may have held for what some elements of society would call her.
 She was supported by her uncle, a performing artist.